adyork/workshop_bios_oceanographic_data_part2/_episodes/10-what-is-next.md

 ---
-title: "What can we do next?"
+title: "Data Manipulation"
-teaching: 0
+teaching: 10
-exercises: 0
+exercises: 10
 questions:
-- "Some question
+- "Some question"
 objectives:
 - "Some objective"
 keypoints:
-- "Some keypoint"
+- "some keypoint"
 ---

 Compare with data manipulation in excel but with notebook with link from erddap?